MadeByThePinsHub/handbook/handbook-src/index.md

 summary: The main page of the Pins team's official Handbook.
 ---

 Welcome to the Pins team's official English Handbook!
-This is where the whole handbook lives and resides, mostly adopted from GitLab Handbook.
+This is where the whole handbook lives and resides, as we follow our footsteps on GitLab's handbook.

 !!! warning "Heads up, the handbook is still work-in-progress."
-    You'll seeing this because most of the deployments are either from the `develop` branch or from [an branch we're working](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook/pipelines).
+    You'll seeing this because most of the deployments are either from the `develop` branch or from [an branch we're working](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook/pipelines/develop).
 For any feedback about this preview, use our [issue tracker](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook/issues) in GitLab.com.

 ## What's In the Book